 The study also revealed a more even distribution of votes between men and women compared to previous years and suggested that more high earners had voted for the party compared to in 2010.

-The Sweden Democrats became the third largest party in Sweden in September after scoring 12.9 percent of the vote
+The Sweden Democrats became the third largest party in Sweden in September after scoring 12.9 percent of the vote in national elections.

 More voters switched to the Sweden Democrats from the centre-right Moderate Party than from any other political group, according to the Timbro study.